uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 ### Measuring interactions {#interactions}

 A wonderful feature provided by `iml` is to measure how strongly features interact with each other.
 To measure interaction, `iml` uses the H-statistic proposed by [Friedman and Popescu (2008)](https://projecteuclid.org/download/pdfview_1/euclid.aoas/1223908046).
 The H-statistic measures how much of the variation of the predicted outcome depends on the interaction of the features.
 There are two approaches to measure this.
-The first measures if a feature ($x_i$) interacts with any other feature.
+The first measures if a feature ($$x_i$$) interacts with any other feature.
 The algorithm performs the following steps:

 ```
 1: for variable i in {1,...,p} do